bozeklab/deit/plan.md

+## (title) TORE: TOken REcycling method for efficient sequential predictions with Vision Transformers

 ## Abstract

-Active visual exploration is fundamental task for models running on robots, in which the agent has to make decisions where to look next based on partially available current information.
-Research led to the design of increasingly accurate methods utilizing emerging properties of self-supervised vision transformer.
-We propose simple, effective and generic training modification technique called (...) which improves efficiency of sequential decision making algorithms.
-We show that the resulting training policy is stable and doesn't require hyperparameter tuning, it doesn't destroy the emerging properties of self-supervised VITs used for AVE and greately improves accuracy in the low resource regime.
-Finally we conduct series of experiments investigating the effect of (...) modification on representations produced by different models.
+When running sequential decision making algorithms, it's often necesary to sequentialy query a model with increasing amount of available information.
+An example is Active Visual Exploration (AVE), which is an environment exploration problem based on increasing number of visual ques.
+Research in this area has led to the design of accurate methods utilizing emerging properties of self-supervised Vision Transformers (VITs).
+AVE is a commonly faced problem by autonomous robots, however existing methods focus on accuracy rather than efficiency.
+To address this problem we propose simple, effective and general VIT forward pass modification technique called TORE.
+Training a model with TORE modification doesn't require additional hyperparameter tuning, it doesn't destroy the emerging properties of self-supervised VITs used for AVE, and inference with TORE greately reduces the amount of computation used for sequential model predictions.
+Finally we conduct series of experiments investigating the effect of TORE on representations produced by different supervised and self-supervised models.

 ## 3 Filary